thoth-tech/documentation/docs/Splashkit/Modules/Physics/Epic.md

 ## Business Value

-The addition of realistic physics will enhance the quality and capabilities of games and animations that users can build in SplashKit.
+The addition of realistic physics enhances the quality and capabilities of games and animations that users can build in SplashKit.

 ## In Scope